magulles/magulles.github.io/consulting.md

           </h2>

           <p class="research-desc">
-            1) maritime climate in the vicinity of the port was obtained.
+            In order to meet the study objectives, here we: 1) maritime climate in the vicinity of the port was obtained.
 2) a statistical analysis of the wave conditions was performed.
 3), representative sea states  were propagated inside the port under different design proposals using the MSP model .
 Design of the rubble mound breakwater.
           </p>
         </div>